Innocent-Bern/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath: A script that displays the result of BREATH to the power LOVE

 11-binary_to_decimal: A script that converts a number from base 2 to base 10

+12-combinations: A script that prints all possible combinations of two letters, except oo